Lau2704/Campus-Ride-Sharing-Platform-with-Parking-System-Integration-P2/SRS.md

 All user actions (e.g., searching carpools, booking ride, loading parking zones) should complete in under 3 seconds under normal server load.

-● **Admin Actions:**
+● **Administrator Actions:**

-Admin should be able to view, approve, or reject any booking or carpool request in under 5 seconds.
+Administrator should be able to view, approve, or reject any booking or carpool request in under 5 seconds.

 ● **System Monitoring:**